 - Dizziness or fainting

-If you experience one of more of these symptoms, consult a doctor immediately.
+If you experience one or more of these symptoms, consult a doctor immediately.
 They can help determine the best course of action going forward.

 What are the different types of ovarian cysts?

-During the halfway point of a menstrual cycle, an egg bursts out of its sac, or follicle and travels down the fallopian tube.
+Halfway through the menstrual cycle, an egg bursts out of its sac, or follicle, and travels down the fallopian tube.
 In the event that an egg is not released, but the follicle continues to grow, a follicular cyst will form.

 Once the follicle releases an egg, it becomes a corpus luteum.
 If fluid accumulates inside, the corpus luteum will grow into a cyst.

-Follicular and corpus luteum cysts are benign (a.k.a non-cancerous) and typically resolve on their own.
+Follicular and corpus luteum cysts are benign (non-cancerous) and typically resolve on their own.
 If they are particularly large, a doctor might opt for monitoring via ultrasound for up to six months to ensure that no further complications occur.

-These contain tissue, such as hair, skin, or teeth because they form on embryonic cells (a.k.a they present in the ovary from birth).
-They typically occur on the face, lower back, or ovaries and can be removed via medical techniques such as surgery.
+These contain tissue, such as hair, skin, or teeth, form on embryonic cells during a woman’s reproductive years.
+Dermoids can also occur on the face, inside the skull, or on the lower back, and can be removed via medical techniques such as surgery.
 In most cases, they are benign.